Reuben Raucher & Blum’s Stephanie Blum Featured in Los Angeles Times’ 2024 Inspirational Women Magazine

 Stephanie Blum Nominated for Inspirational Women Forum and Leadership Awards

-Stephanie Blum, Partner and Family Law Attorney at Reuben Raucher & Blum, has been shortlisted for the Inspirational Women Forum and Leadership Awards by the Los Angeles Times B2B Publishing team.
+Stephanie Blum, Family Law Attorney at Reuben Raucher & Blum, has been shortlisted for the Inspirational Women Forum and Leadership Awards by the Los Angeles Times B2B Publishing team.
 This nomination recognizes Stephanie’s exceptional achievements and client-focused approach over the last 24 months.

 Stephanie’s work in family law is not just about legal expertise and strong, effective advocacy; it’s also about compassion, understanding, and tailored solutions for her clients that truly make a difference in their lives.